railsbridge-boston/cookbook/registration/faqs.md

 **How many spots can we offer?**

 Ideally every seat will be filled, but it's challenging.
-There are always cancellations - many of which happen on Friday.
+There are always cancellations.
 Generally speaking, we've been seeing 50% of the signups + 90% of all volunteers (including organizers) actually show up.